logo

 Key Messages

-• to distinguish the business from competitors in the market's mind.
+• to distinguish a brand from competitors

 Could you express your brand promise wholistically in a single word or short phrase?